-A Rhode Island power of attorney is a power of attorney form complies with Chapter 18-16 of Pennsylvania’s power of attorney statutes.
-These laws specifically outline the parameters of a legally enforceable power of attorney and ensures that the form, as well as its duties are protected under the law.
+A Rhode Island power of attorney is a legal form that must comply with the Rhode Island Short Form Power of Attorney Act, Chapter 18-16.
+These laws specifically outline the parameters of a legally enforceable power of attorney document.
+They ensure that the form, as well as its duties, are protected under the law.
 Here are some of the state’s power of attorney requirements:

 General Power of Attorney